francopub/francopub.github.io/projects/_posts/2016-10-08-OnceMagazine.markdown

 subtitle: Magazine design, master's project, 2011
 permalink: /projects/Once
 imgfolder: oncemagazine
-tagline: A new way to navigate a magazine
+project_type: Magazine design
 ---
 *Once* magazine was a project for my magazine design class at Emerson College's Publishing MA program.
 The premise was of a magazine covering various folk tale, fairy tale, and fantasy topics.

 ![Front cover of magazine](../../img/oncemagazine/1a-cover.jpg)
-![Back cover of magazine](../../img/oncemagazine/1b-back-cover.jpg) *For the back cover, I took a public domain image of a German wolf stamp and edited it in Photoshop*
+![Back cover of magazine](../../img/oncemagazine/1b-back-cover.jpg) *For the back cover, I took a public domain image of a German postage stamp and edited it in Photoshop*

 ![The table of contents, laid out as a map](../../img/oncemagazine/2a-toc-spread.jpg) *To add to the whimsical nature of the project, I decided to make the table of contents into a map.
 I illustrated some images and combined them in Photoshop along with the appropriate text*